 - shards: from OE, the sharp fragments, splinters of pottery, glass;

-- basalt: a very hard stone akin to granite (above);
+- basalt: a very hard stone akin to granite;

 - abbess: female abbot;

-- Gowran master: his specific identity is not revealed; the church of this historical Kilkenny village (associated with a siege by Oliver Cromwell’s forces in 1650) contains noteworthy statuary and carvings;
+- Gowran master: the sculptor’s specific identity is not revealed; the church of this historical Kilkenny village (associated with a siege by Oliver Cromwell’s forces in 1650) contains noteworthy statuary and carvings;

 - cowled: of a cleric ‘hooded’;